 Marijuana use leads to a feeling of euphoria, or what’s more commonly known as a high.5 Use can alter sensory perception and distort time, as well as change one’s mood, inhibit judgment, and impair memory, thinking, and problem-solving skills.5 Over time, chronic use of marijuana has been linked to mental illness, such as depression, anxiety, and in some users, hallucinations or paranoia.4 Marijuana use in adolescence can affect the developing brain and reduce the functions of thinking, memory and learning.5

 Signs of Marijuana Abuse and Dependence

-Marijuana is considered by many as a recreational drug, something they do with friends or to chill out after a stressful day.
-Initial signs a person may be abusing marijuana can include bloodshot eyes, lack of motivation, increased appetite, giddy laughter, and the odor of marijuana.
+Marijuana is considered by many to be a recreational drug—something they do with friends or to chill out after a stressful day.
+Initial signs that a person may be abusing marijuana can include bloodshot eyes, lack of motivation, increased appetite, giddy laughter, and the odor of marijuana.
 Paraphernalia may be found too, such as rolling papers, roach clips, marijuana pipes (bowls), water pipes (bongs), or cigars.

 Marijuana Withdrawal Symptoms

 Since many people believe marijuana is not addictive, they remain unaware of the potential withdrawal symptoms that may occur when a person stops taking the drug (particularly heavy users of marijuana).
 Marijuana users may continue to use the drug to alleviate their withdrawal symptoms—even if they are not aware that is what they are doing—leading to the vicious cycle of addiction.
 Symptoms of marijuana withdrawal are more pronounced in heavy users, and can include: